Insights into the mechanics of pure and bacteria-laden sessile whole blood droplet evaporation: Results and Discussions

 \subsubsection{Stage A}

 Figure \ref{Figure3} shows the schematic representation of various processes that occur during stage A. Figure \ref{Figure2}(a) and \ref{Figure3}(a) show the initial configuration of the evaporating blood droplet.
 The sample blood droplet is a suspension of cellular elements like RBCs, WBCs, platelets, and bacteria (for bacteria-laden drops) suspended in plasma.
 However, due to the very high number density of RBCs, blood can be approximated as a binary suspension to first approximation.
-Blood droplet evaporation on hydrophilic substrates occurs in CCR mode with a constant contact radius $R$ due to the pinning of the contact line.
+Blood droplet evaporation on hydrophilic substrates occurs in CCR mode with a constant contact radius $R$ due to the pinning of the contact line (refer to side view panel of figure 2(c), 4(a), 5(a), 6(b), and 7(a) and video data (Movie2)).
 For small drops, the droplet shape at the initial time can be approximated by a spherical cap.
 The evaporation flux along the droplet interface monotonically increases with radial coordinate $r$ and peaks at the contact line at $t/t_*=0$.
-The non-uniform evaporation flux along the drop interface generates a radially outward capillary flow that causes the RBCs to be transported towards the contact line.
+The non-uniform evaporation flux along the drop interface generates a radially outward capillary flow that causes the RBCs to be transported towards the contact line (refer to Movie 1,4,5,6,7,8,9).
 Figure \ref{Figure3}(b,c,d) shows the magnified view near the contact line at $t/t_*=0,0.1,0.2$ respectively.
-At the initial time of drop evaporation, a very thin precursor film of plasma exists at the outer edge of the droplet, which slowly solidifies (depicted schematically as red filled circles in figure 3(c) and 3(d)).
+At the initial time of drop evaporation, a very thin precursor film of plasma exists at the outer edge of the droplet, which slowly solidifies (depicted schematically as red filled circles in figure 3(c) and 3(d)) (refer to Movie 1, 3 for top and bottom view video data respectively).
 The precursor film is devoid of RBCs as the dimension of the precursor film is smaller than a single RBC length scale.
-The outer radial capillary flow (shown in the blue arrow) causes the RBCs to accumulate, forming a gel phase.
-After the initial gelation of the three-phase contact line, a gelation front radially propagating inward is observed (vertical blue line in \ref{Figure3}(c,d)).
+The outer radial capillary flow (shown in the blue arrow) (refer to Movie 6, 7) causes the RBCs to accumulate, forming a gel phase.
+In Movie 6 and Movie7, the dark regions which moves radially outwards are the RBCs and the green illuminated objects are the bacteria and their colonies which also move radially outwards through the gaps in between the RBCs due to the mean capillary flow inside the evaporating droplet.
+After the initial gelation of the three-phase contact line, a gelation front radially propagating inward is observed (vertical blue line in \ref{Figure3}(c,d)) (refer to Movie 1, 3).
 Further, the concentration of RBCs increases at the outer periphery, reducing evaporation flux at the drop interface near the contact line.
 A small dotted circle representing a control volume (CV) near the contact line is shown in figure \ref{Figure3}(b).
 Figure \ref{Figure3}(e) shows the zoomed-in view of the CV.
 The blood suspension inside the CV is initially in the sol phase.
 However, due to the outward capillary flow, the concentration of RBCs inside the control volume increases, leading to a phase transition that forms a wet gel phase (figure \ref{Figure3}(f)).
 The evaporative flux over the wet gel region reduces significantly as depicted in the schematic by the reduction of the length of the squigly black arrows (figure \ref{Figure3}(b-d)) depicting the evaporative flux.
-Sol-gel transition occurs at the three-phase contact line as the concentration approaches a critical gelation concentration $c_g$ (refer to section 3.4 for a detailed discussion).
+Sol-gel transition initiates at the three-phase contact line as the concentration approaches a critical gelation concentration $c_g$ (refer to section 3.4 for a detailed discussion).